Easy Songs for Music Class and Home Practice

 Does this replace the main song library?

-No. It gives classroom and home-practice visitors a narrower landing page first, then routes them into the same public song pages used by the rest of the site.
+No. It gives classroom and home-practice visitors a narrower landing page first, then sends them into reusable song pages instead of leaving them with a one-off article.

 Related Guides